charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 ### Test Status - 1 June 2023

 #### Tested features
-Basic Goto, tracking and guiding work, SHC connects and runs normally.
+Basic Goto, sync, tracking and guiding work, SHC connects and runs normally.
 Tests are done first in simulation (both Equatorial and AltAz), then with a real equatorial mount (AP600).
 No testing under the sky yet, no astrophoto.
 Pulse and ST4 guiding
 Spiral